 We advertise all of our properties on a long list of highly effective websites.
 Our systems are working, measured by our low “average days on market” and we have proven highly effective in quickly filling our properties with qualified tenants.
-In terms of yard signs and other directional related signs, our policy is simply, if the property allows it, we will use them.
-Some condo buildings do not allow signage, and some owners prefer to skip the yard signs, otherwise, we always use them.
+Regarding yard signs and other directional related signs, our policy is simply, if the property allows it, we will use them.
+Some condo buildings do not allow signage, and some owners prefer to skip the yard signs.
+Otherwise, we always use them.

 Does your company check prospective tenants with current and past landlords?
 Does your company check tenant’s employment?

 We utilize a third-party company, called Triple A Screening, at the applicant’s expense to call current and past landlords, employment, credit, criminal history, etc. This reputable company has proven to do a thorough job in investigating a potential tenant’s background.

 Who pays for yearly homeowners’ association fees?
 And Property taxes??